marinfotache/Database-Logic-in-Business-Applications/Assessment/TA2-E2E/readme.txt

-These are the scripts for database setup.
+These are the scripts for 2nd Team Assessment database setup.